Analyzing And Editing Inner Mechanisms Of Backdoored Language Models: Conclusion, Limitations and Broader Impact

 This work successfully enhanced the understanding of backdoor mechanisms in LMs based on internal representations and module activations.
 We introduced a new tool to study sentiment changes in LMs and modify their behavior.
 Our work is the first to reverse-engineer backdoor mechanisms in toy and large models, scale the strength of the backdoor mechanism, and even alter how toy models produce negative sentiment.
 Also, we demonstrate our findings by inserting a weak backdoor in a benign, off-the-shelf model and how freezing individual module parameters during fine-tuning increases the robustness of the models to backdoor attacks.
 We hope that future work can use our gained understanding for better backdoor detection or analysis of advanced backdoor attacks using local studies of the embedding projection and early-layer MLP modules in LMs. \\

 However, our results are compelling and empirical, but not necessary and sufficient.
 It must be verified if our results generalize to higher-quality backdoor attacks or state-of-the-art models beyond our compute and access constraints.
 They can be challenging to analyze, as higher-quality backdoor attacks are harder to detect and can have more subtle behavior changes on trigger inputs, e.g., introducing political biases \citep{bagdasaryan2021spinning}.
 Also, state-of-the-art models are larger than our tested models, potentially making localizing backdoor mechanisms more difficult.
-Our gained understanding of backdoor mechanisms when fine-tuning on poisonous data sets does not apply to surgical backdoor attacks, e.g., when using local matrix-edits on MLPs to change factual associations with tools like \citep{meng2022locating}.
+Our gained understanding of backdoor mechanisms when fine-tuning on poisonous data sets does not apply to surgical backdoor attacks, e.g., when using local matrix-edits on MLPs to change factual associations with tools like \citep{meng2022locating}, or vulnerability to adversarial inputs \citep[e.g.,][]{carlini2023are, zou2023universal} that usually exploit unlearned mappings away from the distribution of natural language.
 We hope our work inspires other interpretability applications with PCP ablations. \\

 Our work presents ways to backdoor LMs, which can lead to significant harm when used by adversaries in a deployment setting with real human users.
 Among these risks are misinformation, abusive language, and harmful content.
 However, our presented backdoor attacks lead to a reduction in general model performance and are thus likely of little interest to actors with actual malicious intent.
 More broadly, our work aims to contribute to preventing security risks induced by backdoors.
 We further hope to have built the foundation for a better understanding of backdoor attacks during fine-tuning and defense strategies that can be targeted to the embedding projection and MLP modules in LMs.